awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. On your development machine, create a file named `instance-setup.sh` \(for Amazon EC2 instances running Amazon Linux, Ubuntu Server, or RHEL\) or `instance-setup.txt` \(for Amazon EC2 instances running Windows Server\) that contains the following contents\.

-   As the Amazon EC2 instance is launched, this script will download the AWS CodeDeploy agent from the specified Amazon S3 location and then install it on the instance\.
+   As the Amazon EC2 instance is launched, this script downloads the AWS CodeDeploy agent from the specified Amazon S3 location and then installs it on the instance\.

    **For Amazon Linux and RHEL**